OpenPrinting/cups/SECURITY.md

 > in CVSS because the default cupsd configuration only listens on the loopback
 > and domain socket addresses.

-The final CVSS score determines how the vulnerability is disclosed.
+The final CVSS score determines how the vulnerability is disclosed - see below for details.

 Similar issues (if multiple vulnerabilities are reported) will be combined if they share a common root cause.
 We don't mean any disrespect by doing this, we